joshbruce/content-joshbruce.com/content/software-development/why-dont-you-use/content.md

 [Maslow's Hammer](https://en.wikipedia.org/wiki/Law_of_the_instrument) was in full effect and still kinda is.
 Turning a technology (the web) designed to be accessible to the "commoner" into something requiring complex, advanced knowledge.

-From this desire to make the web accessible to more people so they could create their own content saw a boom in platforms where those who didn't want to learn the syntax of HTML and the technology of transferring files could post their own content.
+This desire to make the web accessible to more people so they could create their own content saw a boom in platforms where those who didn't want to learn the syntax of HTML and the technology of transferring files could post their own content.
 [Twitter](https://twitter.com), [Facebook](https://www.facebook.com), [MySpace](https://myspace.com), [LinkeIn](https://www.linkedin.com) and other social media platforms started dominating the landscape.
 Of course, many of these came after the push by developers to create software the "commoner" could install on their own servers to generate their sites; [WordPress](https://wordpress.org), [TextPattern](https://textpattern.com), [Movable Type](https://www.movabletype.com), and countless others.

 There seems to be a resurgence of platforms and applications coming in now as the technologies have stagnated or the ethics of the creators is being challenged.